 Record the six digit file number for all future correspondence with LARA.

+- Obtain any additional registration numbers and permits as needed.
 Obtain a Data Universal Number System (DUNS) number.
 You will need all of the information listed below to obtain a DUNS number:

 - Name of organization